Frozen Strawberry Daiquiri

 Confession, I love a great frozen strawberry daiquiri.
 A treat for sure, but at the right time, on a hot day in the summer or on a white sandy beach somewhere tropical, there is truly nothing better.
 Refreshing, fruity, and easy on the eyes, I feel relaxed just holding this indulgent old timer in my hand, even it it’s served in a disposable cup poolside.
 July 19th is actually National Daiquiri Day, not surprised it has its own day of recognition, this iconic drink has been around for ages.

-In 1898 a mining engineer names Jennings Cox led a mining expedition in the small town of Daiquiri Cuba.
-There, Cox observed his co-workers mixing rum with coffee and begun to experiment with his own version.
-Legend has it that’s when he created the worlds very first daiquiri.
-Daiquiris made their way to the United States around the early 1900’s when Admiral Lucius W. Johnson brought a recipe to the Army & Navy Club in Washington, D.C.
+In 1898 a mining engineer named Jennings Cox led a mining expedition in the small town of Daiquiri Cuba.
+There, Cox observed his co-workers mixing rum with coffee and began to experiment with his own version.
+Legend has it that’s when he created the world’s very first daiquiri.
+Daiquiris made their way to the United States around the early 1900s when Admiral Lucius W. Johnson brought a recipe to the Army & Navy Club in Washington, D.C.

 Strawberry daiquiris only have a few simple ingredients in them, but there is a lot of room for error.
 I like mine very fruity and loaded with tartness so I add a good amount of fresh lemon and lime juice to balance the sweetness.
 The slushiness is critical as well and needs to balance the rum so the more chilled the better.

-Being realistic, not many people will blend a batch of fresh daiquiris on a Wednesday evening, but this is a fun, festive drink for holidays and weekend BBQ’s with friends in the summer.
-And the bonus, they can also easily be made non-alcoholic for any non-drinkers or kiddos in your crew.
+Being realistic, not many people will blend a batch of fresh daiquiris on a Wednesday evening, but this is a fun, festive drink for holidays and weekend BBQs with friends in the summer.
+As a bonus, they can also easily be made non-alcoholic for any non-drinkers or kiddos in your crew.
 Happy Fourth!